krulkip/Tibber-Switcher/README.md

 There are also fixed charges a month and there is a government refund.
 I have excluded these from the calculation.<br/>

 When i deliver electricity back to the grid i get the same components except the markup.<br/>
-Clearly the price should be greater than the price i have paid for charging so lets say X+Y Euro/kWh.<br/>
+Clearly the price should be greater than the price i have paid for charging so lets say Y Euro/kWh.<br/>
- - Market price = whatever it is at that moment say X+Y Euro/kWh.
+ - Market price = whatever it is at that moment say Y Euro/kWh.
  - Taxes                         0,1088 Euro/kWh
  - On all of these components there is 21% VAT